2004matthews/Group-Project-2-MIST-4610/README.md

 - Added filters in Tableau for Company Name.
 - Sort Company Name by descending order, listing companies with the most chemicals counted at the top and least chemical count at the bottom.
 - Add color code to Company Name to make graph communicative and easy to read.
-2. Line Graph (Trends in Product Discontinuations Overtime by Subcategory Line Graph)
+2. Line Graph (Trends in Product Discontinuations Overtime by Subcategory)
 -  Convert dates into Years to accurately compare discontinuation dates and simply the visualization.
 -  Grouped data by "Company Name" field in Tableau.
 -  Grouped data by "Subcategory" field in Tableau.